These 12 Columbus Parks and Playgrounds will keep your kids from being bored this summer in Columbus!

 - 3375 Kioka Avenue, Upper Arlington, OH 43221

 This park has play areas for all ages, including toddlers.
 There is a shelter house with restrooms close to the playground.
 This park is also shady, which is nice!
-This is the site of Upper Arlington’s Fall Fest, which will take place on October 9, 2016.
+This is the site of several festivals in Upper Arlington throughout the year!

 4. Planet Westerville Playground, Westerville